eshita19/Nest.js/README.md

         new ValidationPipe()
       );
       ```
-      - "class-validator" npm package can be used for adding decorators for bean validation.
+      - "class-validator" npm package can be used for adding decorators for bean validation. class-validator provides various annotation which can be added at the bean level.